 #3.
 Strong February for East Coast sportsbooks

-Neighboring New Jersey saw similar results with sportsbooks generating $17 million in revenue off of $494.8 million in bets.
+The neighboring New Jersey gambling market saw similar results with sportsbooks generating $17 million in revenue off of $494.8 million in bets.
 The percentage of bets placed online (88.2%) was also up from January and accounted for $436.5 million in bets.

 These numbers will before forever linked to pre-quarantined times, and while the numbers may not directly affect you, the consumer, they are a bright spot as the sports betting industry goes more and more mainstream.

 In the fall, Maryland residents will have the chance to vote on if sports betting should be legalized.
 The issue will be placed on the November ballot and, if approved, will give the legislature the go-ahead to craft suitable legislation.

 One of the key issues holding back a full-blown sports betting bill was the lack of representation of women and minority-owned businesses.
 The issue directly mirrors what happened in neighboring Washington, DC.
 Instead of sports betting licenses only being held by major companies, bars and restaurants (some of which are owned by women and minorities) can apply for a Class B license to operate sportsbooks.

 Regardless of when sports betting comes to Maryland, the issue is being discussed and moving in the right direction.